octaviotastico/loula-wage-access/README.md

 - Add the possibility to add new employees as contacts, to make transfers.
 - Add more features to the wallet, like the possibility to add a new currency, and to exchange money between them.
 - Update the currency rates daily, and store them in the database.
+- Mage get transactions endpoint to have a limit and offset, to avoid getting all the transactions at once.